scottshapiro/scottshapiro.github.io/_posts/2019-03-31-Jekyll-Wordpress-Pingdom.md

 ---
 title: Jekyll serves my blog 10x faster than Wordpress
+tags: [ Development ]
+layout: post
 ---

 I just setup a Jekyll version of this blog, hosted on GitHub Pages.
 It loads 10x faster than the Wordpress version and my Pingdom score went from a D to an A. Granted it doesn’t have all the same functionality, but I’m more okay with that.

 ### Wordpress
 `Load time of http://www.scottshapiro.com/ w.
 Pingdom Tools 3154 ms. Size: 744.2 KB.
 Requests: 59. https://tools.pingdom.com/#5a7537a129800000`